 You don’t want to be moved on in the middle of the night – or worse, face a fine that would eat up the very last of your holiday money.

-By reducing your reliance on campsite electric hook-ups, you’re bound to cut your energy usage.
-Sure, you can have a charged-up leisure battery to run the most essential appliances, but otherwise you’ll be living a lower-carbon life.
+By reducing your reliance on campsite electric hookup, you’re bound to cut your energy usage.
+Sure, you can have a fully charged-up leisure battery to run the most essential appliances, but otherwise you’ll be living a lower-carbon life.